-TheLeonberger dog is a loving, calm, and affectionate canine companion, ideal for families with children (in essence a great children-friendly pet) or without children.
-In most cases, the breed gets along famously with other dogs, and his friendly personality makes him a great choice in pets.
-As mentioned above, the Leonberger will not become aggressive when surroundings become tense or stressful, as when small children are lively or engage in a bit of rough play.
-Properly trained, this breed makes a good watchdog; he or she will respond extremely well to socialization and obedience training.
-Even considering this breed's huge size, he is well-coordinated and more active than other breeds in this size range.
+The Leonberger dog is a sweet, calm, and affectionate canine companion, ideal for any large-dog lover, but especially wonderful for families with children.
+In most cases, the breed gets along famously with everyone, including your other dogs and pets.
+Not ruffled at all when small children are lively or engage in a bit of rough play, it is a devoted breed with exceptional patience.
+Properly trained, this breed makes a good watchdog who will respond extremely well to socialization and obedience techniques.
+Despite this breed's large physique, it is well-coordinated and more active than other breeds in this size range.

-Because Leonbergers are such large dogs, apartment living is not really suitable for them.
-They may start off as Leonberger puppies in an apartment, but as they grow they will need more room.
-Those with a large fenced-in yard or who live in a rural area will find this breed an ideal pet, as they enjoy plenty of room to roam.
-In cooler climates, the Leonbergercan live outdoors or inside, but be sure to keep in mind the most important factor is that your pet will want most to be wherever you are.
+Because of its size, apartment living is not ideal for the Leonberger dog.
+Although puppies can start life in an apartment, as they grow they will need more room.
+A large fenced-in yard or a rural setting will allow this dog to enjoy plenty of room to fulfill its need for a moderate amount of daily exercise.
+In cooler climates, the Leonberger can tolerate outdoor living, but will always prefer to be wherever you are.

 Most giant breeds of dogs are prone to hip dysplasia, and this breed is no exception.
 Other possible health conditions include skeletal diseases or disorders, bone disease and defects in the eyelids.
-The breed may inherit heart problems or ILPN (Inherited Leonberger Paralysis/Polyneuropathy), allergies, cataracts, or digestive disorders, although these are rare.
+The breed may inherit heart problems or ILPN (Inherited Leonberger Paralysis/Polyneuropathy); allergies; cataracts; or digestive disorders; although these are rare.
 Overall, the Leonberger dog is a healthy, strong breed with few health concerns.